chadwcarlson/avocadocs/docs/content/en/administration/integrations/blackfire.md

 Check [Blackfire's documentation](https://blackfire.io/docs/introduction) for more information.

-> **note**
->
+{{< note >}}
-> Those features may require a Premium or an Enterprise subscription.
-> We offer attractive bundles of Platform.sh and Blackfire.io subscriptions.
-> Please [contact our sales department](https://platform.sh/contact/) to discuss how we can help you.
+Those features may require a Premium or an Enterprise subscription.
+We offer attractive bundles of Platform.sh and Blackfire.io subscriptions.
+Please [contact our sales department](https://platform.sh/contact/) to discuss how we can help you.
+{{< /note >}}

 ## Troubleshooting